 Across 100s of orders, we’ve noticed that some customers buy X number of wallpaper rolls and then follow with another order a few days or weeks later just for a single roll.
 This clearly points to the issue of underestimating of the actual wallpaper needed for the job.

 Pattern repeat and wastage

-When hanging any wallcovering wastage will inevitable occur.
-Most often it’s in the form of excess you need to leave on each end of the drop before trimming it to size.
+When hanging any wallcovering, wastage will inevitably occur.
+Most often it’s in the form of the excess you need to leave on each end of the drop before trimming it to size.
 Sometimes you just make a mistake and cut it too short - remember, measure twice and cut once – which will result in this piece of the wallpaper going to waste.

 Planning for the future

 We receive quite a lot of emails from customers who search for Anaglypta patterns they have had on their walls for a number of years and either need to replace part of the wallpaper or would like to extend the same pattern onto another wall, but can’t find the wallpaper.
 Typically the emails end with ‘I wish I had thought about it then’…